johnkerl/miller/docs6/docs/programming-examples.md

 ## Mandelbrot-set generator

 The [Mandelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set) is also easily expressed.
-This isn't an important case of data-processing in the vein for which Miller was designed, but it is an example of Miller as a general-purpose programming language -- a test case for the expressiveness of the language.
+This isn't an important case of data processing (the use-case Miller was designed for), but it is an example of Miller as a general-purpose programming language -- a test case for the expressiveness of the language.

-The (approximate) computation of points in the complex plane which are and aren't members is just a few lines of complex arithmetic (see the Wikipedia article); how to render them is another task.
+The (approximate) computation of points in the complex plane which are and aren't members is just a few lines of complex arithmetic (see the [Wikipedia article](https://en.wikipedia.org/wiki/Mandelbrot_set)); how to render them visually is another task.
 Using graphics libraries you can create PNG or JPEG files, but another fun way to do this is by printing various characters to the screen:

 <pre class="pre-highlight-in-pair">
 <b>cat programs/mand.mlr</b>